MICKAI®ArticlesISO 42001 and Sovereign AI: Assur…

 None of this holds if your data and your logs live somewhere you do not control.
 That is why the sovereign part matters.
 Our SIOS runs on hardware the customer owns, air-gapped or on-premise, with zero data egress.
 The audit ledger is the customer's.
 The keys are the customer's.
 Verification does not depend on a vendor portal that could change, lapse or be subpoenaed.
 For a bank under Basel and MiFID II (the Markets in Financial Instruments Directive), a hospital under HIPAA, or a defence supplier under ITAR (the International Traffic in Arms Regulations), that boundary is not a preference.
 It is the line the public cloud is not built to cross on the customer's own terms.

 This is where we sit alongside the cloud giants rather than against them.
 OpenAI, Microsoft, AWS, Google and Oracle operate a different layer and serve it superbly.
 We serve the regulated boundary that layer is not built to occupy: the workloads that must stay inside the customer's walls, prove their own behaviour and survive an audit years later.
-The capabilities behind this, the attestation record, the post-quantum signing, the offline-verifiable chain and the revocable multi-brain approval, are described across our 104 filed UK patent applications, comprising about 2,340 claims and owned by Mickai LTD.
+The capabilities behind this, the attestation record, the post-quantum signing, the offline-verifiable chain and the revocable multi-brain approval, are described across our 104 filed UK patent applications, comprising 2,340 claims and owned by Mickai LTD.

 The bottom line